Posted on: 29-01-2015 in Financial Planning

-	With the exception of rare talents in arts or sports, most children don’t have regular income.
-Some older children work part-time, weekend or summer jobs, but in general their income is still very low.
+With the exception of rare talents in arts or sports, most children don’t have a regular income.
+Some older children work part-time, weekend or summer jobs, but in general, their income is still very low.

 Children also typically don’t have regular expenditures (in their own name), as their living costs are financed by parents.
 This can again change once they reach their teens and may develop hobbies and other needs that cost money.

 Financial products for children

 Some financial products, like credit cards or many kinds of investment accounts, are inaccessible to children.
 Other products still require a parent’s consent or signature.